RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/04-Inverse-Queries.md

 whois --inverse mb,mnt-lower &lt;**mntner** name&gt;

 will return all objects where the “mnt-by:” or the “mnt-lower:” attributes contain the &lt;**mntner** name&gt; specified as the query argument.

+**Example:**

+An inverse query can be used to search for references to a person or role in objects.
+To find a person or role you could search for matching "admin-c", "tech-c", "abuse-c", "zone-c" attributes, however you need to specify all attributes separately.
+Instead you can specify "person" or "pn" to search all such attributes.

+whois -i admin-c,tech-c,abuse-c,zone-c  &lt;**person** value&gt;

+will return the same results as

+whois -i pn &lt;**person** value&gt; or whois -i person &lt;**person** value&gt;

+Finding the references for a person is very useful when someone leaves the company and you want to delete all the registers from this person.
+Note that you can also specify a role instead of a person:

+whois -i pn &lt;**role** value&gt;